Who's Your Daddy?

 Web Design

-(This article appeared in RootsWeb Review, 8 September 2004.)
+(The first part of this article appeared in RootsWeb Review, 8 September 2004.)

 Recently a reader wrote about a father who abandoned his wife and child.
 A kind, loving man married the mom, taught the child to walk tall, shoot straight, work hard and speak the truth.
 All was well until the old debate of genealogy versus family history reared its ugly head.
 The question of "Who's your daddy?" causes more debate among us genealogists than any other question.